-The study found that TikTok showed a 10% better ad receptivity on average compared to other platforms that were tested.
+The study found that TikTok has an average of 10% better ad receptivity when compared to other tested platforms.

-In addition to this, a lot of the ad attributes tested were consistent with the way in which TikTok as a platform was perceived.
+Additionally, many of the ad attributes tested were consistent with the way in which TikTok as a platform was perceived.
 This is positive for brands who choose to use the platform to promote products.
-It seems as though ads are seen as an authentic and native part of the community and app experience.
+It seems that people perceive these ads to be authentic and native part of the community and app experience.

 Compared to other platforms where ads are quite invasive, it’s positive to know that ads aren’t really perceived as annoying or intrusive.
 Instead, the ads are generally positively received.